Some key ‘Green’ measures taken by the college are as follows:

 - For additional paper waste, the College has a collaboration with an NGO, Jagriti: they collect all waste paper from the campus and give the College file covers, folders and A4 sheet reams and other stationery items in return.

-- Panchtatva organizes campaigns for paper recycling every year around the university elections, because invariably a lot of paper gets wasted in these weeks.
+- Panchtatva organizes campaigns for paper collection and recycling every year around the university elections, because invariably a lot of paper gets wasted in these weeks.

 - The College is increasingly shifting to the use of LED lights.